 Cutting trees down isn’t something to take lightly.
 Don’t cut down trees without some safety training on your saw and felling trees.

 Cutting trees down, bucking, splitting, and processing firewood can be lucrative but know what you are doing.

 #17 Seed Harvesting

 Collect and store seeds, learn about propagation, learn to test germination rates, and create landrace crops for your garden.

-Seeds you can save and plant the next year with the same results.
-Heirloom seeds are also called open-pollinated seeds (plants that pass on similar traits from the parent to the offspring)
+Heirloom seeds are also called open-pollinated seeds.
+Plants that are grown with this type of seed pass on similar traits from the parent to the offspring.

-Learn to grow plants without soil, using sand, gravel, and water.
+Learn to grow food plants without soil, using sand, gravel, and water.

 Farm fish and use the waste to supply nutrients to plants grown in water (hydroponically).

 This type of system purifies the water; you can eat the fish and the plants.
 There are systems out there that run on little to no electricity.